 Prior to CBC, Burritt spent six and a half years as a radio anchor and reporter.
 His last post in radio was as lead political reporter, driving special coverage of the B.C.
 Liberal and NDP leadership campaigns for news radio networks.
 He was awarded the “Broadcast Performer of Tomorrow” award by the British Columbia Association of Broadcasters in 2010.

 Born and raised in the Lower Mainland, Burritt holds degrees from the University of British Columbia (UBC) and the British Columbia Institute of Technology (BCIT).
 He counts running alongside the 2010 Olympic torch, zip-lining across downtown Vancouver and interviewing animals among his favourite reporting memories.

-Kathryn Harrison is Acting Dean of the Faculty of Arts and Professor of Political Science.
+Kathryn Harrison is Professor of Political Science in the Faculty of Arts at UBC.
 She has a Bachelor’s degree in Chemical Engineering from the University of Western Ontario, Master’s degrees in Chemical Engineering and Political Science from MIT, and a PhD in Political Science from UBC.